FlashSampling: Fast and Memory-Efficient Exact Sampling: Introduction

 \section{Introduction}

 Sampling from a categorical distribution is a small mathematical operation, but in large-categorical systems, it can become an expensive inner-loop primitive.
-Modern LLM serving stacks invoke sampling repeatedly during autoregressive decoding, often on outputs with tens or hundreds of thousands of categories \citep{kwon2023efficient,ye2025flashinfer,maddison2014astar,huijben2022review}.
+Modern LLM serving stacks invoke sampling repeatedly during autoregressive decoding, on vocabularies with tens or hundreds of thousands of categories \citep{kwon2023efficient,ye2025flashinfer,maddison2014astar,huijben2022review}.
 Recent measurements confirm the cost: sampling can account for over 10\% of token generation time even on a single GPU \citep{key2024approximate}, and 20--38\% in tensor-parallel settings where logits must be gathered across ranks \citep{zhao2025simpledisaggregatingsamplinggpu}.
-The bottleneck is usually not arithmetic, but the chain of separate kernels that materialize, normalize, and scan the logits tensor.
+The bottleneck is usually not arithmetic, but the chain of separate sampling kernels that materialize, normalize, and scan the logits tensor.

-At decode time, the LM-head projection already streams a large $[V,D]$ weight matrix from HBM.
-When the active batch is small, this projection is typically memory-bandwidth bound.
-Materializing the resulting $[B,V]$ logits tensor, launching extra kernels to normalize and sample from it, and then discarding it adds extra memory traffic and synchronization but no useful model computation.
-In this regime, the separate sampler is pure overhead \citep{dao2022flashattention,wijmans2025cutyourlosses}.
-Throughout, $B$ denotes batch size and $V$ denotes the number of categories, such as vocabulary size.
+At decode time, the LM-head projection already streams a large $[V,D]$ weight matrix from HBM ($V$=vocabulary size, $D$=hidden dimension).
+When the active batch is small, this projection is memory-bandwidth bound.
+Materializing the resulting $[B,V]$ logits tensor ($B$=batch size), launching extra kernels to normalize and sample from it, adds extra memory traffic but no useful model computation, since the logits are immediately discarded after a single sample is drawn.
+In this regime, the separate sampler is pure overhead \citep{dao2022flashattention, wijmans2025cut}.
+Furthermore, in the multi-GPU tensor-parallel setting, decoding must additionally synchronize and communicate the logits across ranks: Sampling becomes a memory and communication problem when full logits are materialized.

-Standard pipelines write logits to HBM and read them back for sampling, even though logits are immediately discarded after one sample is drawn.
 Exact sampling is often described as ``compute softmax, then sample'', which obscures the fact that exact sampling does not require forming probabilities at all.
-For large vocabularies, streaming and tensor-parallel settings turn sampling into a memory and communication problem if full logits must be materialized or gathered.